Dainichiseika

 Purchasing Policy

-• 1) Quality, safety, price, delivery, and stable supply of the procurement items
+• 1) Quality, safety, price, delivery, and stable supply of procurement items

 3. Fairness and compliance

-• We comply with relevant laws and regulations and engage in proper purchasing activities based on fair, transparent, and free competition.
+The Dainichiseika Group will comply with all applicable laws and regulations and undertake our purchasing activities based on the principle of fair, transparent, and free competition.

 Back to top